JoaoVitorOtavio/SequelizeStudy/README.md

 1 --> Create a project with "npm init -y"

-2 --> install dependencies " npm install sequelize express pg pg-hstore " after that "npm install -D sequelize-cli"
+2 --> install dependencies

+npm install sequelize express pg pg-hstore " after that "npm install -D sequelize-cli

 3 --> Then, create a index.js in project root with: